LucasAzevas/.net-Angular/README.md

 # .net-Angulat
-Basic CRUD with .net anf Angular
+Basic CRUD with .net and Angular